microsoft/api-guidelines/Guidelines.md

 > Note: From an API design perspective, cancellation does not explicitly mean rollback.
 On a per-API defined case it may mean rollback, or compensation, or completion, or partial completion, etc.
-Following a cancelled operation It SHOULD NOT be a client's responsibility to return the service to a consistent state which allows continued service.
+Following a cancelled operation, It SHOULD NOT be a client's responsibility to return the service to a consistent state which allows continued service.

 Services that do not support operation cancellation MUST return a 405 Method Not Allowed in the event of a DELETE.